nicksellen/ponderings/money.md

 * argues ending redistribution, in any direction
 * issue of passing wealth down through family
 * money creation? creates money when you get it, disppears once get repaid? huh?
-  * this turns out to be a facinating concept, see Bank of England and positivemoney.org links below for more, have yet to really pick it apart yet
+  * this turns out to be a facinating concept, see Bank of England and positivemoney.org links below for more, have yet to really pick it apart yet (and http://en.wikipedia.org/wiki/Money_creation)
 * compound interest. has a compounding period, then the income earned goes back into the main fund.
 * fractional reserve lending? what is this? (start with http://en.wikipedia.org/wiki/Fractional-reserve_banking)